 The Munsters: Herman Munster.
 He enjoys watching children's programs, and frequently throws foundation-shaking temper tantrums.

-Tom and John-Ralphio also fit.
+Tom and Jean-Ralphio also fit.
 They started Entertainment 720 together so they could look cool.
 The business tanks into debt in about 2 months because they didn't know that companies have to make money.

 Leslie fits, too.
 She is cheerful, hyperactive, and a little naïve.
 Not to mention her fondness for candy and dislike of vegetables.
 She is competent, however—indeed, very competent.